DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room1_V2.png)

-Now, by a magical mechanism, the room is rotated **clockwise by 45 degrees** (but you keep your initial orientation!): obviously, after rotation, the room remains a square, but from above view, now the room shape looks like a **diamond** (in geometry, square is a particular form of... diamond).
+Now, by a magical mechanism, the room is rotated **clockwise by 45 degrees** (but you keep your initial orientation!):

-By doing the room rotation, now loudspeaker A becomes at left, B at top, C at right, and D at bottom:

 ![](_img/room2_V2.png)

+Obviously, after the rotation, the room remains a square.
+But from above view, now the room shape looks like a **diamond** (in geometry, square is a particular form of... diamond).

+By doing the room rotation, now loudspeaker A becomes at left, B at top, C at right, and D at bottom (like shown by image above).

-Now, you enter the room, having a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: the microphone captures sound "components" of each loudspeaker, as equal parts (in Vector Synthesis world: 50% of A, 50% of B, 50% of C, and 50% of D):
+Now, you enter the room, having a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: the microphone captures sound "components" of every loudspeaker, as equal parts (in Vector Synthesis world: 50% of A, 50% of B, 50% of C, and 50% of D):

 ![](_img/room3_V2.png)

-As soon as you move by short line "segments" into the room (any direction and distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone changes (amounts of captured loudspeakers depend the microphone position at every instant, regardling distances to loudspeakers).
-As example, if the microphone is nearest as possible of the loudspeaker A, it captures maximum 100% of it, 0% from the opposite C, and a signifiant part of remaining C and D (but less than 50%).
+As soon as you move by short line "segments" in the room (any direction and distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone changes: amounts of captured loudspeakers depend the microphone position, regardling distances to loudspeakers.
+As example, if the microphone is nearest as possible of the loudspeaker A, it captures maximum 100% of it, near 0% from the opposite C, and a signifiant part of remaining C and D (but less than 50%).
 And so on!

 ![](_img/room4_V2.png)

 Every line segment corresponding of your moves, as red segments just above (point where the segment start, direction, and distance) is named... a **VECTOR**.
+This is the reason why this synthesis technique, by blending 4 loudspeakers (4 oscillators, as sound sources) is named Vector Synthesis!

 :information_source: **If you understand the principle, be sure you have understood 99.9% about the Vector Synthesis!**